GOFUVI/hf_eolus_geo_tools/README.md

 ## Overview

-**HF-EOLUS Geospatial Processing Tools** is a collection of command-line scripts designed to transform and analyze high-frequency (HF) radar measurements and related model data using modern cloud-optimized geospatial formats.
-The HF-EOLUS project deals with two major data streams -- (1) coastal HF radar observations of ocean surface conditions, and (2) meteorological model outputs -- which produce massive volumes of geospatial data that must be stored and accessed efficiently[\[1\]][][\[2\]].
-To address this, the tools convert raw data into **GeoParquet** files (an OGC standard for geospatial **Parquet** data) and organize them with **STAC** (SpatioTemporal Asset Catalog) metadata[\[1\]][][\[2\]].
-By using these open standards, the toolkit ensures that HF radar and model datasets are saved in a **compact, analysis-ready format** and described with **standardized metadata**, allowing scientists to leverage off-the-shelf analytics tools and easily discover data of interest[\[1\]][][\[2\]].
+**HF-EOLUS Geospatial Processing Tools** is a set of command‑line scripts to transform and analyze large geospatial point datasets using cloud‑optimized formats.
+While born in the HF‑radar context, the utilities are generic: they operate on Athena tables that expose a binary `geometry` column and on prepared local files where applicable, and they produce GeoParquet assets with optional STAC metadata[\[1\]][][\[2\]].
+By leaning on open standards, the toolkit saves data in a **compact, analysis‑ready format** and describes it with **portable metadata**, so teams can use off‑the‑shelf analytics and quickly discover what they need.

-**What does this repository do?** In essence, it provides a step-by-step pipeline -- implemented as a series of shell scripts -- to go from raw HF radar outputs (and optional model data) to analysis-ready geospatial assets.
+**What does this repository do?** It provides a step‑by‑step pipeline — implemented as shell scripts — to go from raw tabular geospatial data (e.g., sensor/model outputs or analytics results) to analysis‑ready assets.
 Key features include:

 -   **GeoParquet Conversion:** All output datasets are stored as Parquet files with embedded geospatial information (coordinates, geometry, CRS, etc.) following the **GeoParquet v1.1** specification[\[3\]].
 This format stores geometries (points, polygons, etc.) in a binary column (e.g. WKB) along with coordinate reference metadata, making the files self-describing and directly readable by GIS software.
 Using columnar Parquet yields highly compressed files and fast query performance for large datasets.

--   **STAC Catalog Metadata:** The toolkit can generate a static **STAC catalog** (as JSON files) describing the output data.
-STAC provides a standardized way to index data by space, time, and properties[\[4\]].
-Each data product (or time step) becomes a STAC **Item** with links to the Parquet asset, and Items are grouped into **Collections** or catalogs for organization.
-This enables interoperability with STAC-compatible tools -- researchers can search and access HF-EOLUS data via common libraries (e.g. PySTAC) or STAC browsers instead of dealing with files manually.
+-   **STAC Catalog Metadata:** The toolkit can generate a static **STAC catalog** (JSON) describing the outputs.
+STAC indexes data by space, time, and properties[\[4\]].
+Each product (or time step) becomes a STAC **Item** with links to the Parquet asset, and Items are grouped into **Collections** for organization.
+This enables interoperability with STAC‑compatible tools — users can search and access the data via common libraries (e.g., PySTAC) or STAC browsers instead of handling files manually.

-By adopting GeoParquet for storage and STAC for metadata, these tools avoid custom formats and facilitate easy integration of HF radar measurements with other geospatial datasets[\[1\]].
-For example, a single half-hour HF radar file can contain **tens of thousands of individual ocean current measurements**, and a week of data can exceed **one million points**[\[5\]] -- far too many for traditional CSV or text files to handle efficiently.
-Converting such data to GeoParquet reduces storage size and speeds up analysis by enabling SQL-like queries on the data.
-Meanwhile, STAC metadata makes it straightforward to find all radar observations in a given region or time range without needing a separate database.
-In summary, **HF-EOLUS Geo Tools** provides an end-to-end solution to *standardize, store, and catalog* HF radar and model data for scientific use.
+By adopting GeoParquet for storage and STAC for metadata, these tools avoid custom formats and fit naturally alongside other geospatial datasets[\[1\]].
+A single time slice from a dense sensor network can contain **tens of thousands of points**, and a few weeks can exceed **millions**[\[5\]] — far beyond what CSV handles efficiently.
+Converting to GeoParquet cuts storage and accelerates columnar queries, while STAC makes it easy to find observations by region and time without a separate database.
+In short, this toolkit provides an end‑to‑end path to standardize, store, and catalog geospatial point data for analysis.

 ## Requirements